falk-werner/note.py/README.md

 - pyyaml
 - cmarkgfm

-You can installe these modules using the [requiremnts.txt](requirements.txt) file provided in this repository.
+You can install these modules using the [requirements.txt](requirements.txt) file provided in this repository.

     pip install -r requirements.txt